ruumiia/DataScienceProjects/README.md

 <h1> Data Portfolio </h1>
-A repository of my Data Analysis / Science related projects.
-Datasets for the following are sourced from examples given in my university, my own surveyed information, as well as from online data repositories such as Kaggle.
+A repository of my data analysis / data science projects, alongside quantitative and qualitative research papers featuring statistical and open coding analysis.
+Datasets for the outputs are sourced from samples given in my university, personally surveyed information, and online data repositories such as Kaggle.
 <br /><br />
 <h1 id="table-of-contents"> Table of Contents </h1>